nektro/zigmod/docs/zig.mod.md

 This attribute is a flag to call `try exe.addVcpkgPaths(.static);` when on Windows.
 Likely used in conjunction with adding system libraries/C code. `true` is the only value that will enable this flag.

 #### Dep Overrides
 There are a number of fields you can add to a `Dep` object that will override it's top-level value.
-This is most useful in the case where a project you want to use does not have a `zig.mod` manifest.
+This is most useful in the case where a project you want to use does not have a `zigmod.yml` manifest.
 You can then use overrides to define the values for them.
 The only top-level value you can not override is `dependencies`.